mokolabs/trucker/README.md

 end
 ```

-Then just copy the migrate method from `lib/trucker.rb` and tweak accordingly.
+If you don't want to write your custom migration method from scratch, you can copy trucker's migrate method method from [lib/trucker.rb](https://github.com/mokolabs/trucker/blob/master/lib/trucker.rb) and tweak accordingly.

 As an example, here's a custom helper used to migrate join tables on a bunch of models.